AbdulMo007/AbdulMo007/README.md

 - 👋 Hi, I’m @AbdulMo007
 - 👀 I’m interested in Automation.
-- 🌱 I’m currently learning CCNA, Network Automation, Linux, Python.
+- 🌱 I’m currently learning DSA, CCNA, Network Automation, Linux, Python.
-- 💞️ I’m looking to collaborate on Network Automation, Computer Science in Law.
+- 💞️ I’m looking to collaborate on Webdev, Network Automation, Data Science.
-- 📫 How to reach me muqtadirh29@gmail.com
+- 📫 How to reach me? muqtadirh29@gmail.com

 <!---
 AbdulMo007/AbdulMo007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.